 This, of course, is kind of impossible during the high season since big crowds will always bring down the level of intimacy that you feel with a specific destination so in a way, you will feel overwhelmed by the number of people around you.

 I mean, I you really don’t want to have a selfie stick shoved to your face every five seconds in Dubrovnik, right?
 (Check out this Travel Guide to Croatia to see even more alternative destinations to Dubrovnik!!!).

 Thankfully, traveling during low-season takes care of that since the amount of people visiting the same places as you is not that high and you can actually enjoy lower prices in terms of accommodation and activities.

-This past March I had the pleasure of visiting Croatia in the winter (you can insert a Game of Thrones’ Winter is Coming joke here) and let me tell you something…
+This past March I had the pleasure of visiting Croatia (check out a 7 day Croatia itinerary here) in the Winter since you know, Winter is coming and all, and let me tell you something…

 While summer in Croatia is the best season for partying (have you heard about the sailing Croatian cruises?), winter in Croatia is the best season for relaxing and enjoying a more intimate experience in the country.